microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.RedactingSecrets.document.md

 system restarts.
 ETW operates with minimal performance impact due to its efficient buffering and non-blocking logging mechanisms.
-It uses per-processor buffers that are written to disk by a separate thread, ensuring that logging does not interfere with the application's main operations1.
+It uses per-processor buffers that are written to disk by a separate thread, ensuring that logging does not interfere with the application's main operations.

 **user_events**is a powerful feature built into the Linux kernel, that has some characteristics of ETW on Windows Dynamic Telemetry.
 It allows for the insertion